digitalMirko/SwiftMapViewAppDemo/README.md

 There are so many interesting things within swift.
 This demo shows one way to code a swift Map View Application.
 There are some pretty interesting things you can do with Apple's map within your application.
 The user clicks the demo icon and is taken right into the app.
-To a Hybrid (Standard/Satellite) map view of the Willis Tower in Chicago.
+They come to a title on top 'Map View' then to the right a 'Directions' button.
+This button when clicked gives your directions from where you currenlty are to the default location that is displayed initially as the app starts.
+Right below the top bar is running a Hybrid (Standard/Satellite) map view of the Willis Tower in Chicago.

 You can see a color aerial view looking down on downtown Chicago long with some street and location information.
+Then right below on the bottom bar we see 4 buttons (3 on the left, 1 on the right).
+The three on the left demonstrate a few options available for types of Maps views.
+Note there are more options then these three.
+The three options used are 'Standard' view which shows a map view of the area.
+Then a 'Satellite' view which shows a color view looking down on the details and buildings.
+Followed by a 'Hybrid' view which is a combination of 'Standard' and 'Hybrid' views together.

+On the right is one button 'Locate'.
+This is designed to locate where you are on the map.
+When clicked it will go to that area, marking your location with an animated blue pin.

 The next view the user can see a Standard View with a pin designating the location of the Willis Tower along with its address location.
 The pin is red in color with a pin graphic shown within the red circle object.
 Then we see how we can zoom